Watson Institute for International and Public Affairs

 Summary

-• Over 937,000 people have died in the post-9/11 wars due to direct war violence, and several times as many due to the reverberating effects of war
+• Over 940,000 people have died in the post-9/11 wars due to direct war violence.

-• An estimated 3.6-3.7 million people have died indirectly in post-9/11 war zones, bringing the total death toll to at least 4.5-4.6 million and counting.
+• An estimated 3.6-3.8 million people have died indirectly in post-9/11 war zones, bringing the total death toll to at least 4.5-4.7 million and counting.

-• 38 million — the number of war refugees and displaced persons
+• 38 million — the number of war refugees and displaced persons.

-• The U.S. federal price tag for the post-9/11 wars is over $8 trillion
+• The U.S. federal price tag for the post-9/11 wars is over $8 trillion.

-• The wars have been accompanied by violations of human rights and civil liberties, in the U.S. and abroad
+• The wars have been accompanied by violations of human rights and civil liberties, in the U.S. and abroad.

 Read All Findings